-Depreciation, depletion and amortization expenses totaled approx. \$19 million in the Report Period, compared with approx. \$20 million year-over-year, down around 5%.
-The decrease mainly derives from a decrease in the gas quantity sold in the Report Period compared with the same quarter last year.
+Depreciation, depletion and amortization expenses in Q2/2024 totaled approx. \$19 million, compared with approx. \$21 million year-over-year.
+The decrease derived from the above reasons.

-Other direct expenses in the Report Period totaled approx. \$1 million, similarly to the same period last year.
+Other direct expenses in the Report Period totaled approx. \$2 million, similarly to the same period last year.
 The expenses include, inter alia, expenses of geologists, engineers and consulting as well as G&A expenses of various projects which are not at the production stage.
+Other direct expenses in Q2/2024 totaled approx. \$1 million, similarly to the same quarter last year.

-G&A expenses totaled approx. \$3 million in the Report Period, compared with approx. \$6 million year-over-year, and include, inter alia, expenses for professional services, salary expenses and D&O insurance.
-The decrease in expenses mainly derived from a decrease in expenses for revaluation of the cost of a participation-unit based payment to the Partnership's CEO relative to the expenses recorded in the same period last year and from a decrease in the cost of professional services.
+G&A expenses totaled approx. \$8 million in the Report Period, compared with approx. \$11 million year-over-year, and include, inter alia, salary expenses, expenses for professional services, and D&O insurance.
+The decrease in expenses mainly derived from a decrease in the expenses for revaluation of the cost of a participation-unit based payment to the Partnership's CEO and from a decrease in the cost of professional services.
+G&A expenses in Q2/2024 totaled approx. \$5 million compared with approx. \$6 million year-over-year.
+The decrease mainly derives from a decrease in expenses for professional services.

-The Partnership's share in the profits (losses) of a company accounted for at equity totaled a profit of approx. \$1 million in the Report Period, compared with a loss of approx. \$1 million year-over-year.
+The Partnership's share in the profits (losses) of a company accounted for at equity totaled a profit of approx. \$2.4 million in the Report Period, compared with a loss of approx. \$1.4 million year-over-year.
 The profit derived from the company accounted for at equity, EMED Pipeline BV ("EMED"), which holds 39% of the shares of Eastern Mediterranean Gas Company S.A.E ("EMG").
-The transition to profit from loss mainly derived from an increase in income from the transmission of natural gas to Egypt via the EMG pipeline.
+The Partnership's share in the profits of a company accounted for at equity in Q2/2024 totaled approx. \$1.4 million compared with a loss of approx. \$0.1 million year-over-year.

-Financial expenses totaled approx. \$30 million in the Report Period, compared with approx. \$37 million year-over-year.
-The financial expenses mainly derive from interest in respect of bonds issued by Leviathan Bond Ltd., a wholly owned subsidiary of the Partnership (the "Leviathan Bond Bonds").
-The decrease mainly derived from a decrease in the bond interest expenses due to repayment of the first series (2023) in Q2/2023.
+Financial expenses totaled approx. \$59 million in the Report Period, compared with approx. \$69 million year-over-year, down around 14%.
+The financial expenses in the Report Period mainly derived from interest in respect of bonds issued by Leviathan Bond Ltd., a wholly owned subsidiary of the Partnership (the "Leviathan Bond Bonds").
+The decrease in the financial expenses in the Report Period compared with the same period last year mainly derived from repayment of the first series (2023) in Q2/2023, which was partly offset by a decrease in the financial expenses which were capitalized to qualifying assets in the Report Period year-over-year.